CrazyProger1/FastPy/README.md

 ## Customizing

-That language built in such a way as to support customizing at every stage of transpiling or interpreting.
+That language is built in such a way that allows to support customizing at every stage of transpiling or interpreting.
 For more info, see [customizing doc file](docs/Customizing.md).

 ## Highlighting